dart-lang/site-www/src/null-safety/index.md

 of any packages you installed from pub.dev, and [migrate](#migrate) all of your own source code to use sound null safety.

-As of late April 2023, **Dart 3 beta** is available from the Dart beta channel and the Flutter beta channel; see [the download page][] for details.
+**Dart 3** has been released to the Dart and Flutter stable channels.
+To learn more, check out [the download page][] for details.
-We recommend you test your code for Dart 3 compatibility using that release:
+To test your code for Dart 3 compatibility, use Dart 3 or later.

 ```terminal
 $ dart --version                     # make sure this reports 3.0.0-417.1.beta or higher